Nicokirr/PPRequestAnalyzer/Docs/Install-3_PBI.md

 ### Configure parameters

-Go to the parameters.
+Go to the parameter.

+> **WARNING** : Don't define credentials yet, parameters need to be properly set before.

-Fill all SharePoint parameters with the same values as the ones defined in [Step 2](/Docs/Install-2_Solution.md).
+Fill all SharePoint parameters with the same values as the ones defined in [Solution Install : Configure ](/Docs/Install-2_Solution.md#sharepoint-directories).

+>**WARNING** : Some values are already defined, but you need to **replace** them with your values

 ![Semantic Settings](/Docs/Images/Install-PBI-SemanticParameters.png)